 In 1996, mergers with Recovery Services Council, Wichita, and First Step House, Lawrence, significantly increased the capacity of DCCCA’s residential alcohol and drug treatment services.
 However, perhaps the most significant shift in the types of services DCCCA provided also occurred in 1996 when DCCCA won the Sedgwick County Family Preservation Services contract.
 Afterward, DCCCA began to concentrate its efforts on programming activities which helped to strengthen and maintain Kansas families.

 Elm Acres, a multi-site provider of alcohol and drug treatment services for youth, partnered with DCCCA in 2004.
 At this time, other residential services for youth and foster care in Southeast Kansas were also added.

-After more than 40 years of service, DCCCA continues to honor its commitment to the community by providing valuable human services that help enrich and improve the quality of life for adults, youth and children.
+Today, DCCCA’s mission has broadened, covering multiple states and provides social and community services that improve the safety, health, and well-being of those we serve.
+Through Behavioral Health, Prevention, Traffic Safety, Family Preservation, Foster Care, Quality Improvement and other programs, DCCCA continues to honor its commitment to the community by providing valuable human services that help enrich and improve the quality of life for adults, youth and children.